BSc(Hons) Digital Media

 - Baccalaureate IB: No specific subjects required.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation year entry into this or related degree courses.
+If you don't meet the entry requirements, you may be eligible for BSc(Hons) Digital Media (with Foundation Year).

 How to apply